 The Beacon mode state machine is presented in the following graph.
-It should be noted that the sequencer enters an infinite loop and can only be stopped by setting SequencerStop bit in RegSeqConfig1.
+It is noticeable that the sequencer enters an infinite loop and can only be stopped by setting SequencerStop bit in RegSeqConfig1.

-Figure 57.
+Figure 53.
 Beacon Mode State Machine

 This example is achieved by programming the Sequencer as follows: